 - No more than six applications may be submitted in the same group.

 - An incomplete application voids all other applications in the group.

-You must submit the appropriate license fee to cover the cost of each season applied for if applying with a multiple application form as well as any preference point fees.
-One check may be written to cover the cost of all seasons you apply for on these forms.
+You must submit the appropriate license fee to cover the cost of each season applied for on this multiple application form as well as any preference point fees.
+One check may be written to cover the cost of all seasons you apply for on this form.
 We recommend the fee be sent in the form of a personal check, but a cashier's check, money order or cash will be accepted.
 Cash is not recommended.
 Make checks payable to "South Dakota Game, Fish and Parks."
 Payment for applications submitted online must be made with a valid credit card (Visa or MasterCard).
 Your credit card will not be charged until, and only if you are successful in the drawing, or 2) unsuccessful in the drawing but elected to receive a preference point.
 Nonpayment in the form of a cancelled credit card will result in your license being withheld and the blocking of any future license purchases until the unpaid fee, along with any penalties, is paid in full.
 A bad check will either void the license if the draw has not yet occurred; or if the drawing has been completed, it will result in the blocking of any future license purchases until the unpaid fee, along with any back check fees and penalties are paid in full.

 < back to top